benchristian88/CatWheel/README.md

 ### Wiring
 What we needed to do here is wire up the Hall Sensor +,-, and S to the ESP.

-1. We cabled the S pin on the Hall to the D13 on the ESP.
-You can pick any pin, but note in the Sensor Code below, you need to pick the Pin Number you wire up.
-I picked Pin 13, lucky for some.
+1. We cabled the S pin on the Hall to the D14 on the ESP.
+You can pick any GPIO pin, but note in the Sensor Code below, you need to pick the Pin Number you wire up.
+I picked Pin 14.
 2. Wire the negative - Hall pin to GND on the ESP
 3. And the + to the VIN   (i think probably should wire to the 3.3V and not VIN, thinking about that, but it works, so oh well)